4 Common Reasons for Unexpected eBay Charges

 What to Do When You Have Unexpected Charges from eBay

-When you add a new credit card for use on eBay, you'll see a one-dollar authorization fee.
-This isn't actually a fee or a charge, it's just a way for them to authorize your credit card.
-The money won't be removed from your account, just frozen for a day or two to ensure that the account is valid.
+When you add a new credit card for use on eBay, you'll see a one-dollar debit in your account.
+This isn't a fee or a charge; it's just a way for eBay to verify that your card is both active and possess sufficient funds.
+The one-dollar won't be removed from your account, just placed on hold for a day or two.

-Visit eBay directly; don't click on any login link in a billing email you've received in case the email is a scam.
-Log into your eBay account and view your account activity listed under your current balance.
+Best practice when you have received unexpected charges is to go directly to your eBay account.
+Don't click on any links within your billing email just in case the email is a scam.
+Log into your eBay account and carefully review all of your account activity listed.
 If you do not see the unexpected charges about which you're concerned, any notice you received was likely a fake.

-Note that if you don't even have an eBay account and have never used eBay, chances are that what you've received is a fake email claiming to be from eBay in an attempt to steal personal information from you.
+On the other hand, if you have never used eBay before, the chances are that what you've received is a fake email in an attempt to steal personal information.
 Don't panic.
-Instead, contact your credit card issuer or bank and check to see if the fees have actually been charged to you.
-If they haven't, simply throw away the email or notice in question; it's a fake, you owe nothing, and there are no repercussions.
+Instead, contact your credit card issuer or bank and check to see if any charges have been made to your account.
+If they haven't, delete email; it's a fake, you owe nothing, and there are no repercussions.

-If, on the other hand, you've never used eBay and there are eBay charges on your credit card or bank statement, you may be the victim of identity theft.
-Dispute the charge with your financial institution and work with their fraud department to go from there.
+Furthermore, If you've never used eBay and there are eBay charges on your credit card or bank statement, you may be the victim of identity theft.
+Dispute the charge with your financial institution and work with their fraud department from there.